-Environment Agency research as shown that Kenfig pool on the site is predominantly rainwater and groundwater fed.
+Natural Resources Wales research has shown that Kenfig pool on the site is predominantly rainwater and groundwater fed.
 Therefore, activities affecting the aquifer even some considerable distance away could have an impact on the site.
 Elevated nutrient levels from water pollution can cause nutrient enrichment of the SAC water bodies.
 Enrichment can have negative impacts of the continued integrity of the SAC species.

 The Water Resources Plan for Welsh Water included a detailed Habitat Regulations Assessment.
 The assessment identified that the features of interest on the Kenfig SAC could be at risk from increased groundwater abstraction.
 Concluding that the site is possibly affected by changes in water levels of the Schwyll Springs.
-CCW suggested as part of the assessment process that groundwater abstractions some distance from the site may affect the features.
-The Catchment Abstraction Management Strategy prepared by the Environment Agency identifies that some parts of the County Borough have 'no water available', possibly impacting on new development being delivered due to control on abstraction licenses.
+NRW suggested as part of the assessment process that groundwater abstractions some distance from the site may affect the features.
+The Catchment Abstraction Management Strategy prepared by Natural Resources Wales identifies that some parts of the County Borough have 'no water available', possibly impacting on new development being delivered due to control on abstraction licenses.

 Adverse water availability and quality impacts will need to be avoided and therefore should be recognised in the LDP.
-The plan could make clear that advice from the Environment Agency will need to be following in making decisions on planning applications to avoid adverse impact on Kenfig.
+The plan could make clear that advice from Natural Resources Wales will need to be following in making decisions on planning applications to avoid adverse impact on Kenfig.
 Site specific mitigation could be through sustainable drainage systems, management of construction and the efficient use of water in all new development.